devdatalab/covid/README.md

-We are updating and adding to this repo as quickly as possible. *If you are part of a team working with policymakers or researchers on the COVID-19 response in India and need administrative data not in this repository, please contact us and we will add it to our list if we can obtain it.*
+We are updating and adding to this repo as quickly as possible. *If you are part of a team working with policymakers or researchers on the COVID-19 response in India and need administrative data not in this repository, please contact us (covid@devdatalab.org) and we will add it to our list if we can obtain it.*

 This is an effort by <a href="http://www.devdatalab.org" target="_blank">Development Data Lab</a>, led by Professors <a href="http://samuelasher.com" target="_blank">Sam Asher</a> (Johns Hopkins SAIS) and <a href="http://www.dartmouth.edu/~novosad/" target="_blank">Paul Novosad</a> (Dartmouth College).
 If you use these data, please reference the source.
-This helops us continue to provide and develop this service.
-If you are interested in funding more rapid development of this data platform, please contact us.
+This helps us continue to provide and develop this service.
+If you are interested in funding more rapid development of this data platform, please contact us at covid@devdatalab.org.

 ## Data Currently Available